Chloë Hanslip Biography

 Conductors Chloë has worked with include Mariss Jansons, Sir Andrew Davis, Leonard Slatkin, Paul Daniel, Paavo Järvi, Pavel Kogan, Leif Segerstam, Gerard Schwarz, Claus Peter Flor, Martyn Brabbins, Stefan Blunier, Michail Jurowski, Jeffrey Tate, Miguel Harth-Bedoya, Stefan Solyom and Hannu Lintu.
 Chamber Music has become an integral part of Chloë`s life.
 She is a regular participant in Open Chamber Music at Prussia Cove, working with Steven Isserlis and Gerhard Schulz, and at the Kuhmo Chamber Music Festival in Finland where she returned for the 40th Anniversary celebrations in 2009.

-In addition to her usual repertoire including violin concertos by Britten, Prokofiev, Beethoven, Korngold, Shostakovich, Barber, Bernstein, Mendelssohn, Bruch, Elgar Tchaikovsky, Walton and Sibelius, Chloë has been championing contemporary works by Adams, Glass, Corigliano, Nyman and Brett Dean.
+In addition to her usual repertoire including violin concertos by Britten, Prokofiev, Beethoven, Korngold, Shostakovich, Barber, Bernstein, Mendelssohn, Bruch, Elgar Tchaikovsky, Walton and Sibelius, Chloë has been championing contemporary works by Adams, Glass, Corigliano, Nyman, Brett Dean and York Bowen.

 Chloë studied for ten years with the Russian pedagogue Zakhar Bron.
 She has also worked with, Ida Haendel, Salvatore Accardo, Christian Tetzlaff and Gerhard Schulz.

 Chloë plays a 1737 Guarneri del Gesu insured with Lark Insurance Broking Group.